 Suppose you’re part of a commercial property management team.
 You’ve got a solid definition of the tenant experience you’d like your occupants to have (Part I of this series).
-Not only that, you’ve got a clear understanding of your team’s unique position and role in providing that experience (Part II).
+Not only that, but you’ve also got a clear understanding of your team’s unique position and role in providing that experience (Part II).
 So...now what?
 How do you go about making improvements until your customers have something that is truly excellent?

 One suggestion: Try thinking about it the way a software company might think about the user experience of their product.